DipRRai/DipRRai/README.md

 🤔 My interests include:
   -Webdevelopment
-  -Artificial intelligence, particularly LLM's and Reinforcement Models but i'm also learning other models.
+  -Artificial intelligence, particularly LLM's and Reinforcement Models, Classification through Computer Vision etc.. but i'm also self studying other models as required for my projects.
-  -Robotics
+  -Robotics (i'm fairly new but i've had a go with some arduino programming)

+🌱I'm familiar with Pythons, Javascript, Java, C, C#, HTML, CSS, React, Node.js, Express, Tensorflow, Matplotlib, Tkinter, Numpy
+   You name it and i've probably tinkered around with it.

+🔭Always eager to learn new frameworks and develop my skills as a programmer.

 <!--